 Departures: Daily.
 See the booking system for timing.
 Please show up 30 minutes before departure.

-Bring with you: Warm clothes, sturdy shoes.
+Bring with you: Warm clothing and waterproof outer layers.

 Husavik lies on the edge of Skjalfandi, a wide, deep bay with good water circulation, natural shelter and little variation in tides - ideal conditions for whales.
 The area has become Iceland's premier whale-watching destination, with 12 species coming here to feed in summer.
 The Husavik Whale Museum is located in the downtown by the harbour.